onnx/models/vision/classification/leafsnap30/README.md

 The model is a CNN with 4 hidden layers, built in PyTorch and converted to ONNX.
 A notebook for the generation of the model, including the used hyperparameters, is available [here](https://github.com/dianna-ai/dianna-exploration/main/example_data/model_generation/).

 ### Validation accuracy
-The notebook used for training the model also shows the accuracy on the validation and test datasets.
+The notebook used for training the model also shows how accuracy on the validation and test datasets is calculated.
+The actual values were taken from the hyperparameter sweep executed with [Weights & Biases](wandb.ai).

 ## Test Data Creation